 of widespread sickness in flocks is a critical step in containing any devastating

 disease.
 For diagnosis of any widespread disease, contact the Oklahoma Animal Disease

 Biosecurity is a crucial best management practice for small flock owners.
-Producers following simple biosecurity practices can help reduce the risk of introducing a poultry disease such as avian influenza, onto the farm resulting in healthy flocks and minimized economic losses.
+Producers that follow simple biosecurity practices can help reduce the risk of introducing a poultry disease, such as avian influenza, onto the farm resulting in healthy flocks and minimized economic losses.